nodejs/Release/README.md

 Its responsibilities are:

 * Define the release process.
-* Define the content for releases.
+* Define the content of releases.
 * Generate and create releases.
 * Manage the LTS and Current branches including backporting changes to these branches.